Centrepay 103-09000000

 - savings

-- travel and transport – self storage, removalists, fuel and car repairs will be removed
+- travel and transport – self storage, removalists, fuel and car repairs

-- legal and professional services – all non-legal professional services and legal services not provided by legal aid or at a discounted rate will be removed
+- legal and professional services – all non-legal professional services and legal services not provided by legal aid or at a discounted rate

-- food provision – butchers and non-remote grocery stores will be removed
+- food provision – butchers and non-remote grocery stores

-- any remaining deductions will be cancelled
+- any remaining deductions to businesses in these service reasons will be cancelled

 - businesses with deductions for these service reasons will be removed from Centrepay (unless they also are approved to use service reasons that remain eligible for Centrepay)